Skip advert

 Drive quickly and the petrol engine sounds a bit coarse, but take a more relaxed approach and below 50mph the petrol engine is impressively keen to cut out and let the electric motor do some work.

-Suzuki’s mild hybrid technology consists of a 48-volt battery that’s mounted under the front seat and a belt-driven integrated starter generator, which combine to reduce strain on the engine under acceleration as well as providing extra pulling power when needed.
-According to Suzuki, the addition of the mild-hybrid system adds around 15kg of additional weight to the Vitara, with no impact on performance.
+Suzuki’s mild-hybrid technology consists of a 48-volt battery that’s mounted under the front seat and a belt-driven integrated starter generator, which combine to reduce strain on the engine under acceleration as well as providing extra pulling power when needed.
+According to Suzuki, the mild-hybrid system adds around 15kg of extra weight to the Vitara, with no impact on performance.

 Its flexible nature means you're not forever having to change gear, which is good news because the Vitara doesn't have the slickest manual gearbox you can buy.